-The list below includes confidential and non-confidential resources at WSU and in the Pullman community.
-In addition, printer-friendly resource flyers in PDF format are available here:
+The list below includes confidential and non-confidential resources at WSU and in the Spokane community.

 In most instances, service providers from the following resources can speak with you confidentially about your concerns:

 HWS offers a range of health services for students.
 509-358-7963.
-For more information, visit the Student Health Services Website.
+For more information, visit the Student Health Services.

 These offices share information only on a need-to-know basis but cannot guarantee confidentiality.
 Unless designated as a confidential resource, WSU employees are required to report incidents of sexual harassment and misconduct to OEO or the WSU Title IX Coordinator.

 Human Resources assists individuals with their employment needs.
 509-358-7566.
-For more information, visit the Human Resources Website.
+For more information, visit Human Resources

 IN CASE OF EMERGENCY CALL 911